NAVIGATION TIP:

 lliphipiy: (v) To shine.
 PSL

-Llipian Hatun Warmi: (n) Literally, big, brilliant women.
+Llipian Hatun Warmi: (n) Literally, big, brilliant woman.
 Great fairies that defend the Aceropunta from outer space.
 AYV

 lloq'e nacuy: Described as "getting rid of bad witchcraft" by the indigenous people.
 In the west, Américo [Yabar] tells us, it is equivalent to getting rid of our neuroses and depression.
 The magic of lloq'e nacuy uses threads to represent filaments of light.
 The healer's work is to connect a person's filaments with the light of the stars (hanaqpacha).
 As filaments of a person's heavy energy -- pain, sadness, depression, envy -- are cut away, the filaments of her etheric body and those of Pachamama rise up and mingle with the filaments of the stars, creating feelings of being cleansed, energized, peaceful, filled, and rejuvenated.
 MBE